Ciudad Real International Airport: Sale and operations (2019–onwards)

-The airport was finally reopened in 12 September 2019, and in October 2019 the Irish company Direct Aero Services opened a maintenance base.
+The airport was finally reopened on 12 September 2019, and in October 2019 the Irish company Direct Aero Services opened a maintenance base.
 Spanish firm Jet Aircraft Services (JAS) also opened an aircraft dismantling base in December 2019.

 The airport has also had some general aviation movements since the reopening, while commercial passenger flights are not expected in the near future.

 In May 2020, cargo flights returned to the airport, as part of a Guangzhou–Ciudad Real cargo corridor to bring medical equipment during the COVID-19 pandemic and the passenger airline based at the airport, Galistair, arrived, but left later that year to Granada.

 That same month, the first airplanes parking at the facilities due to that pandemic arrived for storage.
 By August 2020 it was already hosting around 60 airplanes, from Vueling, Iberia, South African, Aer Lingus or Virgin Atlantic, and was planning to expand to host around 200 by the end of the year.
 Even if the expansion did not take place, the airport hosted around 80 airplanes at the peak of the pandemic, becoming one of the preferred locations in Europe for temporary storage.
 However, by July 2021 half of the aircraft were put back into operation by their respective airlines, and the airport closed its doors temporarily as it had defaulted on its payments to several suppliers.

+The issue was resolved temporarily in a week, with a permanent solution found in 2022.
+A similar problem arose in 2023 with the ATC supplier, but has also been solved.